Student Activities and Clubs

 Students will explore aspects of Francophone culture, language, geography, history and literature to expand their ability to make cultural connections and comparisons.
 We may watch films, taste regional cuisine, study art, make our own art, listen to French music or read traditional stories.
 We may also take virtual field trips to museums, tourist attractions or cities around the world.

-Future City Club
+Future Cities Club

 A group for students who are interested in making the world a better place.
 Students will imagine, research, design and build cities of the future that showcase their solution to a sustainability issue – climate change is this year's theme – in a city-wide competition in January.
 40-hour activity.

 The group explores different areas of jazz, including basic blues progressions, rhythms and styles.
 The ensemble typically meets before school throughout the school year and performs in the winter and spring concerts and potentially at other school events.
-Sixth graders with prior musical experience may join with the permission of the band director.

 Junior Model UN